Digital Sourcing Consider First Policy

 The Digital Sourcing Consider First Policy is effective 1 July 2019.
 The policy applies to Non-Corporate Commonwealth Entities, as defined by the Public Governance, Performance and Accountability Act 2013.
 Corporate Commonwealth Entities may apply the policy.

-This policy must be applied to any investment in digital products and/or services with an expected or realised whole-of-life cost in excess of $80,000.
+This policy must be applied to any investment in digital products and/or services with an expected or realised whole-of-life cost of $80,000 or greater (GST inclusive).

-The procurement threshold is $80,000 (GST Inclusive) at Division 9.7a of the Commonwealth Procurement Rules.
+The procurement threshold is $80,000 (GST Inclusive) at Paragraph 9.7a of the Commonwealth Procurement Rules.
 If the threshold is changed, this policy will automatically apply the new threshold.

-The policy must be used during the identification of business needs and before making any investment decisions - such as selecting any solution, provider or sourcing mechanism.
-It does not replace other evaluation processes.
+The policy must be used during the identification of business needs and before making any investment decisions (prior to sourcing, building or re-using a digital product and/or service).
+The policy does not replace other evaluation requirements.Back to top

 The Australian Government agreed to the ICT Procurement Taskforce recommendation for ‘adopting a framework for ICT procurement that includes ICT procurement policy principles to guide decision-making’.
-The Digital Sourcing Consider First Policy is one of the priority policies under the framework.
+The Digital Sourcing Consider First Policy is the first policy under the framework.

 This policy aims to guide agencies through early consideration of important factors that help investments meet their intended outcomes.